samihaTasnim/website/src/pages/posts/hello-world.md

 layout: "@/layouts/BlogPost"
 title: Testing testing 123!
 publishDate: 8 September 2022
 description: Hello world!!!
-This is an example blog post showcasing some of the cool stuff Astro Cactus theme can do.
+This is an example blog post showcasing some of the cool stuff markdown can do.
 tags: ["example", "blog", "cool"]
 ---